 Where to stay in Cape Cod

 Because our interests were literally spread around the island, we opted for the centrally located DoubleTree by Hilton hotel in Hyannis.
-The interior may be a bit outdated but the poolside and service were excellent.
+The interior may be a bit outdated but the poolside and service are excellent.
 Plus, there’s a fire pit on the cozy terrace.
 Oh, and let’s not forget the cookies!
 Other hotels we considered were:

 – The posh Wequassett Resort and Golf Club in East Harwich

-– The Chatham Bars Inn Resort & Spa in
+– The Chatham Bars Inn Resort & Spa in Chatham

 Note that prices are through the roof in July & August!